 What to Serve with Wendy’s Chili

 Serve this chili with Fritos, cornbread, or over rice.
-It’s great for dinner on a cold day or to enjoy while watching football on game day.
+It’s great for dinner on a cold day or watching football on game day.

 Some great chili toppings are sour cream, shredded cheddar cheese, and sliced jalapeno peppers.

-- Microwave the chili in a microwave-safe bowl on high for 1 minute.
-Stir and continue microwaving in 30-second increments until heated through.
+- Microwave Reheating: Heat in a microwave-safe bowl on high for 1 minute, then stir and continue heating in 30-second intervals until hot throughout.

 Popular Chili Recipes